CdenGG/FinalExamMocks/README.md

 LegacyExams folder.

 # FinalExamMocks
-Four mock exams and a study guide for CSCI 1302.
+Mock exams and a study guide for CSCI 1302.

 ## How to get automatic grades: